Temperz87/ShuLang/README.md

 If you want a timeline of what I've done and what's next, one can be find in [timeline.md](timeline.md).
 Here's what I'm currently working on:

 ## INTERMISSION: Waiting to be free from university...
 Okay so basically university is starting and I gotta lock in (and also apply for jobs); meaning that I will not be focusing on ShuLang.
+Hence updates will slow down.
 What's next will be constant folding, constant propagation, dead code elmination, and compiling user input.

+I noticed that I wasn't testing the actual driver file itself, so I've changed the tester to do that when the `--regression` flag is passed.
+For regression tests all previous programs are run, and the tester will do a diff to make sure that nothing changed when it shouldn't.